angular/angular/aio/content/guide/migration-dynamic-flag.md

 - *Libraries on version 9 with applications running version 8: *

   The schematic won't run on libraries.
-  As long as libraries retain their `static` flags from version 8, they should work with apps on 8.
+  As long as libraries retain their `static` flags from version 8, they should work with applications on 8.

 - *Libraries on version 8 with applications running version 9: *